keremkoseoglu/Setlist-Generator/readme.md

 - Create and put your JSON files into the /data folder.
 The file should look like the samples provided in /data.
 The format is very intuitive.
 - Run main.py

+## Igigi integration

+Igigi is a mobile gig helper app, available at https://github.com/keremkoseoglu/igigi .

+When you generate an HTML output, it will also generate an output for Igigi which can later be downloaded to Igigi (iPad) over Dropbox.

 ## How To Extend

 If you want to add new song properties;